Pere Ubu gets through the day Screenshot

 DEPARTURES

-1. Each person is responsible for his own hotel 'extras' (personal telephone charges, room service, etc.), including any bills normally reimbursed from Accounts.
+1. Each person is responsible for his own hotel extras (personal telephone charges, room service, etc.), including any bills normally reimbursed from Accounts.
 Extras should be paid at least 30 minutes before departure time to allow the Road Manager to settle up the group's hotel account with a minimum of confusion.

 4. It is the individual's responsibility to know departure times and showtimes.